 Are there any municipal bylaws governing the use or size of composters?

-If you have a large yard, you can compost "in piles": in a remote corner, simply pile up the waste.
+If you have a large yard, you could also simply compost "in piles".
+In a remote corner, simply pile up the waste.
 Make piles and turn them regularly to activate fermentation.
-The natural watering and the large surface (oxygenation) will be your advantages (2).
+The natural watering and the large surface (oxygenation) will be to your advantage.

-The essential features of the composter
+Essential features of a composter

 A lid to protect the compost from rain and snow and to control the humidity level